For: Senior Marketing Executives, Content Strategy Professionals

 It must be executed as true strategy work, concurrent with and in support of, the business and go-to-market strategy work.

-Enterprise Content Strategy Defines
+Enterprise Information and Content Strategy Defines

 Why Content? — define the strategic purpose or use of content for the business and each functional group.
 We refer to these groups as “content constituents.”

 Who — are the primary groups who require content, and who are their primary audiences?
 This is especially important as you move into the operational elements of content strategy and execution.

 How — must content be differentiated?
 This considers content provided by direct competitors, but also content created by others such as publications, industry specialists or general bloggers who create content “products” that do compete with yours.
 Differentiation decisions come from your business differentiation strategy.